Astra's Stargate

 The Great American Annular Eclipse

-This eclipse will be fantastic because the Sun will show off as a ring of fire in the sky.
-The disk of the Sun will be obscured by 99%, so we won't be able to use our unprotected eyes to view the eclipse.
-But we can use protection and make a very good pinhole camera that will project the obscured disk of the Sun.
-I call this eclipse the "The Great American Annular Eclipse because it will totally pass through North America, Central America and South America.
-The shadow enters on the shore of the United States' Oregon and departs near Corpus Christi, TX.
+This annular eclipse was fantastic because the Sun and Moon created a "ring of fire in the sky".
+The disk of the Sun was obscured by 99% at maximum, so our eyes had to be protected in order to view the eclipse.
+We used protection and made a pinhole camera to protect our vision from the areas on the disk of the Sun that were not obscured.
+I call this eclipse the "The Great American Annular Eclipse" because it totally passed through North America, Central America and South America.
+The shadow entered on the shore of the United States in Oregon and departed near Corpus Christi, Texas.
+It plunged into the Gulf of Mexico and crossed over to the Yucatan Peninsula.
+It roughly followed the land track and made its way into northern South America.
+It traveled to the eastern edge of South America ending in the South Atlantic shortly thereafter.

 The 2023 Annular Eclipse interactive Google map depicted below was created and is maintained by Xavier Jubier.
 Xavier has many eclipse pages out there, he provides free resources and does not include advertisers.
 If you like his work, consider giving him a donation.
 You will find more information on Mr. Jubier below.